Use this three-pose prep to wake up Parsva Bakasana’s key players and get geared up for takeoff.

 Lie on your back and pull your knees tight to your chest.
 Do a simple spinal twist to each side for 8 breaths.
 Return to center keeping your knees close to your chest.
 Begin to lower the knees together as a team toward a spinal twist, but stop when you’re halfway to the ground (you’ll feel your core fire up).
 Hug the legs tight together.
 Curl up and extend both of your arms shoulder-width apart in front of you.
 Pull the knees tighter toward your chest so that your right outer arm touches your left outer leg.
 Hold for 5 breaths and switch sides.

-See also Prepare for Liftoff in Side Crow Pose
+Side Crow Pose